 Overcooked 2‘s main frustration doesn’t really lie in its recipes or the asynchronous approach to multiplayer in singleplayer mode, it lies in the evil developers sadistic level designs!
 Sure, you’ll have some levels which may require you to do all your chopping in one area, cooking in another and serving in another corner – all whilst trying to wash your dishes in another section of the level – but that’s child’s play!
 The levels I’m on about are the one where you’re in a hot air balloon which is under attack by fireballs which will burn your kitchen and your chefs if you don’t constantly put them out, a level where the only way to get food from one guy to the other is a slowly moving platform that swings from side to side or a level which constantly breaks into pieces with certain essential processes only possible on ones which have now gone bye-bye!

 The kitchens have definitely not got Wicks’ name on it, and if they have then Wicks should be sued for creating such satanic and frustration inducing layouts!
 These are even more creative than the original Overcooked – something which I didn’t think was possible.
-However, each level has been handcrafted with care in order to not only create a massive pain in the butt but also to create a level which isn’t technically broken.
-Each level ‘can’ be completed in a super efficient way, you just have to get inside the minds of the developers and work out what that process could be.
+However, each level has been handcrafted with care in order to not only create a massive pain in the butt but also to create a level that isn’t technically broken.
+Each level ‘can’ be completed in a super-efficient way, you just have to get inside the minds of the developers and work out what that process could be.
 The level design also leads to many new and unique stages over the original game, even though some of them work in a similar way with the same mechanics, I never felt like I was simply playing Overcooked 1.5.

 How to lose friends and alienate people:

-As previously stated, Overcooked 2 isn’t technically a single player game.
+As previously stated, Overcooked 2 isn’t technically a single-player game.
 The developers want to watch you squirm as you play in co-op either locally or online.
 Locally, you can team up with up to three others as you take on the story mode or opt to participate in either the Arcade Mode (Same as the main story, only you can jump into any level even if you haven’t reached it yet) or the Versus Mode (team of up to 2v2 who have a standard cook-off).
 This mode is lots of fun and will seriously result in a lot of swearing, hitting your siblings, telling your parents that they don’t know how to play games and they have ruined it, and maybe even the end of some long-term friendships and/or relationships.

 Introduced in Overcooked 2 is the addition of the online multiplayer, an option which was heavily requested since the original released with only couch co-op.
 Personally, I’m not a massive fan of this mode with regards to playing with random people, but I can see it being a lot of fun if you have friends who can’t come around and want to play it online instead.
 Thankfully, you have the choice of either playing privately or publically so that random people don’t enter your game and end up messing around and ruining it for everyone!
 This is where the emoji emotes come in handy as it gives you a way to portray how you feel to everyone on your team without actually saying anything out loud.
 You can only play Arcade and Versus in the online multiplayer side but it’s still more than enough content to extend the life of the game by many, many hours!

 Visually Overcooked 2 is very similar to the original but with some extra polish here and there.
 You play the game in a top-down 3D perspective as you rush around the kitchen.
-The camera will sometimes zoom out in order to fit everything on screen and then back in as you focus on one aspect – this is performed really smoothly and I never felt anything was obstructed or hidden.
+The camera will sometimes zoom out in order to fit everything on the screen and then back in as you focus on one aspect – this is performed really smoothly and I never felt anything was obstructed or hidden.
 I just love the overall aesthetic of the game and how gosh darn cute the game is!
 The UI is perfect in it’s easy to read and understand layout, along with the nice bright colours and fast-paced action.
 I never once saw any slowdown on the Pro, even when all of my kitchens were on fire!

 The music in the game is just as jolly and wacky as the original game.
-It almost has a rhythmic beat to it in a way which lets you move to the beat and perform more efficiently and productively.
+It almost has a rhythmic beat to it in a way that lets you move to the beat and perform more efficiently and productively.
 As such, when the stage enters the final 20 seconds, the music begins to get faster and faster – this really kicks in and you feel the urgency of getting everything out there in order to scrape the last few points.
 The variety in music is also a massive plus point for me as a lot of the stages have their own unique tune and personality.
 The general sound effects are nothing to shout about but I would say that everything sounds great from the bubbling of the water to the chopping of the food.

 I really enjoyed my time with Overcooked 2.
 Sure, the game does get pretty hard when you’re playing it on your own due to the amount of micromanaging and time management involved, but it’s yet another game where over time you’ll get much better at the mechanics and simply become much faster and more efficient at the game.
 Overcooked 2 really does shine in multiplayer with your friends through both online and via local couch co-op modes.
 It’s so much fun seeing the true colours of people you have known for many years instantly come out as you begin to boss each other around and become aggressive when you start to lose!
 Saying that, I would still recommend it to single players as long as you are willing to persevere and stick with it as you gradually get better the more you play.

 In terms of the free-for-all multiplayer though – I’m not a massive fan but I’m sure there will be some people out there who want to play it properly and not just mess around.
 Just try not to get too aggressive over Xbox Live or PSN as we’ve heard many tales of people being banned from the service for giving a lot of abuse to people!
-I wonder if they will be more lenient on a game which causes you to get aggressive?
+I wonder if they will be more lenient on a game that causes you to get aggressive?

 Overcooked 2 vs Overcooked is like comparing an executive chef to their sous chef – they are both amazing at what they do but the executive is clearly more advanced and built on experience.
 As such, Overcooked 2 has taken on board all of the feedback from the original game and improved on every aspect to the point where going back to the amazing Overcooked feels like a downgrade!
 There are tonnes of fun and frustration to be had in solo-play, couch co-op, and even online multiplayer modes – although it’s a much better experience to play with friends or people you know the majority of the time.

 If you played the original then this is a no-brainer, pick it up today!
-If you’re looking for a family friendly (well, kinda) co-op game for literally any platform – go pick it up today!
+If you’re looking for a family-friendly (well, kinda) co-op game for literally any platform – go pick it up today!
 Anyone else left?
 A few of you, okay – you few also need to go and pick it up today!

 - More of the same - which isn't a bad thing!